 Don’t lose heart if your first email goes unanswered (and give up on the prospect).
 Instead, send a follow up mail.
 There’s a 21% chance that you’ll receive a reply to this.
 But improving response rates (and, by extension, conversions) are not the only things these emails accomplish.

 - When composed in the right tone and delivered in the right frequency, follow up emails essentially tell your customers that you’re eager to learn more about their interests and opinions.
 Subsequently, this builds trust between you and your customers and endears your brand to them.

 - Follow up emails are an excellent means of establishing credibility as well.
 Sending your buyers an email right after they have made a purchase goes a long way towards assuring them.
 A few weeks later, sending a post-purchase email (that solicits their feedback) lets them know that you care about them even beyond their transactions.

 The best part?
 You can customize your follow ups too!
 So, the next time you send a re-engagement or reactivation mail to any of your customers, don’t make the draft generic.
 Add product recommendations and insights corresponding to their past purchases and buying patterns; this will force them to take an interest in your follow ups.
 In this way, follow up emails prove to be instrumental in shaping the customer experience.

 The Anatomy of A Perfect Follow up Email

 Nailing the recipe of a perfect follow up email is an uphill task.
 It involves multiple ingredients, and each has to be seasoned to perfection for the end product to be palatable.
-Want to create a winning follow up email?
-Here’s all you need to keep in mind.
+Wondering how to write THE follow up email?
+Here’s all you need to keep in mind!

 Establish an Objective